Nitrous oxide: Chemical properties and reactions

+Nitrous oxide is a colourless gas with a faint, sweet odour.
+It dissolves in water to give a neutral solution and does not react with water significantly.
+At -91 C, nitrous oxide freezes to form a white solid.

 Nitrous oxide supports combustion by releasing the dipolar bonded oxygen radical, and can thus relight a glowing splint.

-N_{2}O is inert at room temperature and has few reactions.
+N2O is inert at room temperature and has few reactions.
 At elevated temperatures, its reactivity increases.
-For example, nitrous oxide reacts with NaNH_{2} at 187 C to give NaN_{3}:
+For example, nitrous oxide reacts with link=Sodium amide|NaNH2 at 187 C to give link=Sodium azide|NaN3: